-Building work must be carried out so that it complies with the Building Regulations 2010 and also with the Construction (Design and Management) Regulations 2015 which govern health and safety conditions on site and affect most UK construction projects.
-Their main purpose is to ensure that the employer appoints competent consultants and contractors, and a Principal Designer.
+Building work must be carried out so that it complies with the Construction (Design and Management) Regulations 2015 which govern health and safety conditions on site and affect most UK construction projects.
+Their main purpose is to ensure that the employer appoints competent consultants and contractors, including a "Principal Designer" and "Principal Contractor".